peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

         int exponentMinSmall,
         int exponentMaxSmall,
         boolean clampNormalExponents) EContext`<br>
- Initializes a new instance of the EContext class.
+ Initializes a new instance of the EContext.
 * `EContext​(EInteger bigintPrecision,
         ERounding rounding,
         EInteger exponentMin,
         EInteger exponentMax,
         boolean clampNormalExponents) EContext`<br>
- Initializes a new instance of the EContext class, using arbitrary-precision integers to hold the precision and exponent range.
+ Initializes a new instance of the EContext class, .

 ## Methods